 Now, onto the star: the tonkotsu ramen broth itself.
-Like I said, it’s rich and creamy, without a drop of dairy.
+As I said, it’s rich and creamy, without a drop of dairy.
 How?

-Tonkotsu ramen broth is boiled for a long time, I’m talking at least twelve to eighteen hours.
+Tonkotsu ramen broth is boiled, -not simmered- BOILED, for a long time, I’m talking at least twelve to eighteen hours.
 I’ve even seen places that boil it down for 60 hours, though they are making a commercial amount for restaurants so I get it.
-It’s at a low rolling boil for such a long time so the fat, skin, and marrow are fully leached out of the ingredients and emulsified into the broth itself, creating that creamy mouth feel and intensely meaty flavor.
+All those uncommon ingredients are full of the good stuff we’re looking for: collagen, nutrients, and fat, which emulsify and create a creamy mouth feel.

 By the way, I’m going to warn you that you might not want to drink the whole bowl when you’re eating, even though you will really, really want to.
 At least dilute by 1/2-2/3 with water first: it’s extremely rich and very filling.
 Eat everything else first.